 - Experimental Pesticide Use Report DPR-REG-028a, PDF (599 kb) (Est. 4/15)

 - Experimental Pesticide Use Report (Continued) DPR-REG-028b, PDF (529 kb) (Est. 4/15)

 - Experimental Trial Report DPR-REG-029, PDF (514 kb) (Rev. 4/15)

 Note: Any Research Authorization application that does not include the active ingredient of the product due to status as trade secret information shall be accompanied by a signed request for exemption from disclosure.
-A letter such as the sample letter linked below may be used.
 The request may be submitted separately from the RA application if done so in a timely manner.
 Failure to do so may result in the application being denied.

 Experimental Use Permits

 U.S. EPA issues experimental use permits (EUPs) that allow researchers to conduct field testing of an unregistered pesticide product, or unregistered use of a pesticide product, to gather additional data.
 In some cases, researchers may choose to register their federal EUP with DPR on a conditional basis instead of applying for an RA.